-West Brom: Premier League relegation looms in troubled week for club
+What is going on at West Brom?

 Mark Jenkins, right-hand man to former owner Jeremy Peace and chief executive for 10 years until he stood down in 2016, accepted Lai's request to step in.

-Quietly efficient but hardline when it comes to finances, Jenkins once rejected an expenses claim for a 'posh' coffee because it was more expensive than a normal one and is nicknamed 'Dr No' by one insider.
+Quietly efficient but hardline when it comes to finances, Jenkins is nicknamed 'Dr No' by one insider.

 Jenkins' experience of life in the Championship at West Brom is seen as being crucial given the financial uncertainty now hanging over the club.